Skip Ribbon Commands

 How will my pediatrician evaluate my baby for GER?

-How is GER or GERD treated?
+How is GER or GERD treated in babies and children?

-While we wish we had a "quick fix" for babies who spit up, the truth is that for a good many spitty babies, it is mostly a matter of time.
+We wish we had a "quick fix" for babies who spit up.
+The truth is that for a good many spitty babies, it is mostly a matter of time.
 Lifestyle changes—including feeding and/or position changes—are recommended as first-line therapy for both GER and GERD.
-If GERD is severe, treatment may include medication or surgery.
-The surgery to correct reflux is called fundoplication.

-• Consider keeping your baby in an upright position for the first half hour or so after feeding.
+• Consider keeping your baby in an upright position for the first half-hour or so after feeding.
 Always closely supervise your baby during this time.

-• Treatment options for an older child:
+Treatment options for older children

-• Avoid fried and fatty foods; they slow down the rate of the stomach emptying and promote reflux.
+• Avoid fried and fatty foods.
+They slow down the rate of the stomach emptying and promote reflux.

-• Peppermint, caffeine, and certain asthma medications can make the lower esophageal sphincter relax and allow stomach contents to reflux back into the esophagus.
-Some experts believe that tomato-based products have a similar effect.
-If any food seems to produce reflux or heartburn, keep it out of the diet for a week or two and then reintroduce it.
-If symptoms reoccur, avoid that food until your pediatrician recommends to reintroduce it into the diet.
+If any food seems to produce reflux or heartburn, keep it out of the diet for a week or two.
+Then, reintroduce it.
+If symptoms return, avoid that food until your pediatrician recommends adding it back into the diet.

 When might my pediatrician refer my child to a pediatric gastroenterologist?